getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 range of acceptable values (close to the Young modulus of the elastic body, see Getfem user documentation). ``dataname_friction_coeff`` is the friction coefficient.
 It could be a scalar or a vector of values representing the friction coefficient on each contact node.
-The parameter  ``symmetrized`` indicates that the symmetry of the tangent matrix will be kept or not.
-Basically, this brick computes the matrix BN and the vectors gap and alpha and calls the basic contact brick.
+The parameter `aug_version` indicates the augmentation strategy : 0 for the non-symmetric Alart-Curnier augmented Lagrangian, 1 for the symmetric one, 2 for the symmetric one with an additional term, 3 for the new unsymmetric method and 4 for the new unsymmetric method with De Saxce projection.